Give birth

 Pay once.
 Edit for 6 months.

-Send your birth plan to your midwife and partner in one tap.
-Download printable PDFs for the hospital bag.
-Come back to update whenever your preferences change.
+Send your birth plan to your midwife and partner in one tap, and download printable PDFs for the hospital bag.
+Update it anytime and the shared link refreshes for everyone, no resending.

 Labour doesn't always go to plan.